sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 <a href="https://www.example.com" target="_blank">This is a link that opens in a new tab</a>
     {% endhighlight %}

-In addition to linking to other web pages, you can also use the &lt;/a&gt; tag to create links within the same page.
+In addition to linking to other web pages, you can also use the &lt;a&gt; tag to create links within the same page.
 This is known as an "anchor" link, and it's created by using the id attribute to give an element a unique name and then using that name as the destination of the link.

 Here's an example: